lerayne/anrom-jive-app-tools/README.md

 ```
 # Migration Warnings

+##0.7.4
+* Fixed critical error in `tileProps/tileId` - it just wasn't working since 0.3.0

+##0.5.0
+* `promiseOsapiRequest`, `promiseHttpGet` and `promiseHttpGet` are now throwing the entire response
+ as error, not just response.error.
+In the same time, `promiseRestRequest` was always working
+  that way so it doesn't need to be changed

 ##0.3.0
 * Generally this is first version to support `fetchPromise` and it's first 3 functions:
   * `promiseOsapiRequest`